-It’s already scary to have trouble breathing, swallowing, or constant pain in your neck.
-And more often than not, it goes away.
+It’s already scary to have trouble breathing, swallowing, or pain in your neck, but more often than not, it goes away.

 But for some living with thyroid cancer, it’s an everyday reality.